Pea vs. Soy Protein: Which Protein is Right for You?

-Pea protein, meanwhile, has a nearly complete amino acid profile, although it lacks a few nonessential amino acids (that the body produces anyway).
+Pea protein also has a complete amino acid profile.
 Both soy and pea protein are wise choices when in the market for high-quality plant-based proteins rich with amino acids.

 Soy protein is often praised for its health benefits.
 Soy contains isoflavones, which are a family of phytochemical compounds, are often touted for their health benefits.
 The USFDA has also authorized the use of food labels to make health claims associated with soy protein and a reduced risk of coronary heart disease, based on studies that have shown intake of 25 grams of soy protein each day in combination with a low-fat diet results in reductions of LDL cholesterol levels.